Welcome to the Early Years Foundation Stage

 Wednesday – Homework is to be handed in

-Friday – Library morning.
+Friday – Library afternoon.
 Homework handed out

 PE kit- to be sent on Monday and to take home Friday